ZachiNachshon/git-deps-syncer/README.md

 **git-deps-syncer** is a lightweight CLI tool used for syncing git repositories as external source dependencies into any working directory.

-It offers a simple alternative to git `submodule` / `subtree` by allowing a drop-in-replacement of any git repository as an immutable source dependency that is part of the actual working repository source code, files are located and managed within a dedicated `external` folder.
+It offers a simple alternative to git `submodule` / `subtree` by allowing a drop-in-replacement of any git repository as an immutable source dependency that is part of the actual working repository source code, files are located and managed within a dedicated `external` folder using symlinks.

 <br>